sourcey/sourcey.com/source/2014-04-25-password-free-signup-and-authentication.markdown

 The social network for professionals is good when building services for web professionals.
 LinkedIn traffic is considered to be higher quality and have [higher conversions](http://blog.hubspot.com/blog/tabid/6307/bid/30030/LinkedIn-277-More-Effective-for-Lead-Generation-Than-Facebook-Twitter-New-Data.aspx) compared to other networks.
 Again it depends on your niche.

 Personally, I'm not a great fan of LinkedIn.
-I find their pushy business model and dated interface detract from the experience and drive me to interact elsewhere.
+I find their pushy business model and dated user interface leave very little to get excited about.

 ## Going All The Way